Billy99/user-space-net-plugin/cnivpp/docker/vpp-centos-userspace-cni/README.md

 # vpp-centos-userspace-cni Docker Image Nuances
 Below are a couple points about the image that will probably need to change:

-## vpp-app
-This image currently requires the **vpp-app** to be built outside of docker image.
-Next merge, it will be built as part of the image.
-Until that happens, don't update the VPP release version (next bullet).

 ## VPP Version